 Field-hunting tip

-Look in oxidized hydrothermal veins country — that is the host setting where cannonite typically forms.
+Look in oxidized hydrothermal veins country, the host setting where cannonite typically forms.
 If you start seeing bismutite, quartz, pyrite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.